gbif/hp-north-america/community.md

 **Network**: a community of installations, publishers, and nodes working together on a specific topic or domain to facilitate and increase sharing of relevant biodiversity data.

-**Installation**: a method for publishing data to GBIF, commonly an Integrated Publishing Toolkit (IPT), that is managed by an organization.
+**Installation**: a method for publishing data to GBIF, commonly an Integrated Publishing Toolkit (IPT) but also includes Symbiota and other methods, that is managed by an organization.

 **Collections Management System (CMS)**: is software that provides for the documentation of a collection.
 They provide access to information about an institution's collections and objects to academic researchers, institutional volunteers, and the public, increasingly through online methods.
 A CMS may also provide the ability to publish data.

+Did we miss something?
+This page is an initial attempt to identify the community involved.
+If you see notice something that needs to be added please [add a ticket to Github](https://github.com/gbif/hp-north-america/issues/new) for us so we can update the page.

-# GBIF North America Community Participants (listed alphabetically)
+# GBIF North America Community Participants
+(listed alphabetically)
 ------------------------------
 ## Nodes
 ### Country Nodes